 Let us know what you think!

-We appreciate hearing your thoughts, questions, and ideas about “How to Enable Battery Limit Feature on Microsoft Surface”.
+We appreciate hearing your thoughts, questions, and ideas about “How to Protect Your Surface Battery with Battery Limit Mode”.

 So it’s NOT available for the Surface Pro 6 then….?♀️